UtrechtUniversity/ricgraph/docs/ricgraph_pubs_presentations_use_mentions.md

 ### Ricgraph use

+If you use Ricgraph, please let us know so that we can add it to this page.

 | When                 | Description                                                                                                                       |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------|
 | March - August, 2023 | Ricgraph has been used in the NWO PID graph pilot project, with SURF and six Dutch universities, [NWO PID graph pilot Project report](https://doi.org/10.5281/zenodo.10610929) |